 Center Left Turn Lane

-Center left turn lanes are designed exclusively for making left turns and cannot be used by drivers moving straight through an intersection.
+Center left-turn lanes are designed exclusively for making left turns and cannot be used by drivers moving straight through an intersection.
 You will encounter these lanes at busier intersections, as they allow motorists to turn left without holding up the flow of traffic traveling straight across.
 Two-way center turn lanes are easy to spot as they are generally sign-posted, and the dividing lines are painted yellow.
-Drivers must not travel or overtake other vehicles in the center left turn lane.
+Drivers must not travel or overtake other vehicles in the center left-turn lane.

 U-turns are one of the easiest ways to change direction, though they are often dangerous or illegal.
-If you must reverse your direction of travel it is recommended that you use a designated turn around area or drive around the block.
-When neither of these things are possible, you may consider making a U-turn before a two-point or three-point turn.
+If you must reverse your direction of travel it is recommended that you use a designated turnaround area or drive around the block.
+When neither of these things is possible, you may consider making a U-turn before a two-point or three-point turn.
 U-turns are made in a single, fluid motion unlike the other two turns, which are made up of several smaller maneuvers.
 The rules concerning when and where U-turns can be made vary state-by-state, so check your driving manual for location-specific details.

 Two-point turns are a good turn-around option if driving around the block or making a U-turn is not possible.
 However, this type of turn is dependent on you having access to a driveway or a quiet side-street on either side of the road.
 It is better to choose a driveway on the right side of the street for a two-point turn whenever possible, as this would allow you to reverse in and drive back onto the road facing forward.
 Using a driveway on the left is a little riskier, as it would mean backing out into a lane of traffic.